 Use the yes/no block to let your respondents answer with a yes or a no.

 How to use

 Add a new block to your form and then select the question type

-You can attach scores to the yes and no choices to perform instant calculations.
-By enabling the
+You can attach scores to the yes and no options to perform instant calculations.
+Enable the

 Logic is important to make your forms smart and conversational.
 The yes/no block can work with the following branch conditions to help you with that:

 - Value is not empty.